 - Day 7 | Chitkul / Sangla / Rakcham – Rampur – Daranghati / Narkanda / Chail

 - Day 8 | Daranghati / Narkanda / Chail – Delhi

 Accommodation Options at Kinnaur Valley

-There are many accommodation options available at Kalpa as well as Sangla Valley which are good enough to cater to the varied needs of budgets among people.
-There are economic guest houses which are cheap enough to keep your money saved and there are other luxury properties as well which provide the comfort and facilities if you are looking forward to them.
+There are many accommodation options available at Reckong Peo, Kalpa, as well as Sangla Valley and Chitkul.
+Many of them are good enough to cater to the varied needs of budgets among people.
+There are economic guest houses or homestays, which are cheap enough to keep your money saved.
+But, there are other luxury properties as well which provide the comfort and facilities if you are looking forward to them.

-Apart from private accommodation options, you can go ahead and vouch for many PWD Rest Houses in Kinnaur Valley which are though comfortable and economic but may not suit needs of every family may be.
-Also, you require bookings for them and sometimes in case of some VIP visit they may try to push you though not in rights.
-So, in general and in case you are OK with average comfort conditions, Quite Recommended!!
+Apart from private accommodation options, you can go ahead and vouch for many PWD Rest Houses in Kinnaur Valley, which are though comfortable and economical but may not suit the needs of every family may be.
+Also, you require bookings for them, and sometimes, in case of some VIP visit, they may try to push you though not in rights.
+So, in general, and in case you are OK with average comfort conditions, Quite Recommended!!
 You can refer: How to Book HP PWD Rest Houses or FRHs

 For more details on good hotels to stay in Kinnaur Valley OR good accommodation options to stay in Kinnaur Valley, you can refer the article: Good Hotels or Accommodation options in Spiti Valley & Kinnaur Valley

 Most of the time you will be eating out in Hotels or Camps or Guest Houses or Homestays you will be staying in Kinnaur.
 However, there are dhabhas or eating joints on the way to Kalpa or Sangla from Shimla, which you can use for in-between meals.
 Do not forget that famous “Last Indian Dhabha” in Chitkul.